searchisko/configuration/README.md

 - **Development:** While new Searchisko version is in development phase, all related configuration updates are pushed into the `master` branch.

-- **Release:** As soon as new Searchisko version is released a new git branch of configuration is created from master.
+- **Release:** As soon as new Searchisko version is released a new [repository branch](https://github.com/searchisko/configuration/branches) is created from master.
   The branch name must refer to Searchisko version.
-For example when Searchisko [`v2.0.1`](https://github.com/searchisko/searchisko/releases/tag/v2.0.1) is released then there is created a new branch called `v2.0.1` as well.

 - **Updates:** Whenever there is made a change in configuration that apply to already released versions of Searchisko the update must be back-ported to all other relevant branches too.

-TODO:

-Give example (git CLI sequence) of back-porting configuration changes to older version.